top of page

 Ways to celebrate St. Bartholomew’s Day:

-Make gingerbread.
 During the middle ages in England, gingerbread was often the special cake served on feast days.
 The saint's image was usually stamped on the cake.
 Gingerbread, with the image of Bartholomew, was served at Bartholomew Fairs that were held across the land.
 We are making Gingerbread Cake from one of my favorite seasonal cookbooks, Honey and Jam by Hannah Queen.
-(The recipe is included at the end of the article.)
+(See recipe at the bottom of the post)

 Let me know if you make this, especially what you decide to use as “some paste”!